BarryTheBee571/DataScienceAssessment1.2025/PROJECT_DEVELOPMENT.md

                 DISPLAY ABILITIES
             ELSEIF choice is SOUND THEN
                 PLAYSOUND
-            ELSEIF choice is FORMS THEN
-                DISPLAY FORMS
             ELSEIF choice is MOVES THEN
                 DISPLAY MOVES
             ELSEIF choice is TYPES THEN
                 DISPLAY TYPES
             ELIF choice is STATS THEN
                 DISPLAY STATS
+            ELIF choice is EVERYTHING THEN
+                Display Everything
             ELSE
                 DISPLAY 'Choose One Please'
             ENDIF